Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 The waste of time learning useless knowledge is one issue but, even worse is when people start to actually **use** these concepts just because they think they are so cool.
 This leads us to employ tools and techniques to solve problems they have absolutely no place in.
 I.E. writing a large project in vim with all the "refactoring tools" vim macro's built by hand.
 Cool?
 Definitely.
 Useful and time saving?
 I think quite the opposite (coming from someone writing this post entirely in vim).

 Further, this would be an especially destructive problem in a team of 10 people where only 5 are vim ninja's and the other 5 are just 'pretty good'.
-A problem that won't be spoken about, of course, because the 5 who are weaker at vim will be disincentivized from speaking up...due to the incredibly uncool nature of suggesting a fat, memory intensive IDE alternative.
+A problem that won't be spoken about, of course, because the 5 who are weaker with vim will be disincentivized from speaking up...given the incredibly uncool nature of suggesting a fat, memory intensive IDE alternative.

 I also feel the problem is particularly dangerous in the consulting industry.
 As much as we hate it, we are not there to show off how many awesome, bad ass tools and techniques we can use in a project.
-Instead, we're there to solve some problem as quickly, efficiently, and most important: **simply** as possible.
+Instead, we're there to solve some problem as quickly, efficiently, and maybe most important: **simply** as possible.
 This is in an effort to get code quickly in working order, easy to change, and easily handed over to our clients.
 Bringing [guava](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained) into a project, and upgrading to Java 8 so we can use a hash whose values are functions to solve a relatively simple sorting problem is cool, but is it really necessary?
 Is it really the simplest and easiest thing we can do to solve that sorting issue for our clients?

 ###So, what to do?